MarksMultiverse/MMblog/content/docs/BICEP-automate-AIB.md

   }
 }
 ```
-You see that there are four modules invoked by the file.
+There are four modules invoked by the file.
 With the `tags` and `RGnameAIB` parameter we can conform to the Azure Policy that defines the name of the resource group and the mandatory tags.

 ### Creating resource groups